Dragoș Nicolae Mădăraș

-Dragoș Nicolae Mădăraș (born 12 September 1997) is a Romanian-born Swedish former professional tennis player who was banned from the sport for breaking anti-corruption rules.
-He had a career high ATP singles ranking of No. 191 achieved on 17 July 2023.
-His career high ATP doubles ranking of No. 420 was achieved on 14 August 2023.
+Dragoș Nicolae Mădăraș (born 12 September 1997) is a Romanian-born Swedish professional tennis player.
+He has a career-high ATP singles ranking of No. 191 achieved on 17 July 2023 and a best doubles ranking of No. 420 reached on 14 August 2023.
+He plays mostly on ITF Men's Tour.

+Mădăraș was temporarily banned from the sport for breaking anti-corruption rules.
+He returned to professional circuit in 2025.

 Career

 2022: ATP debut

 He made his ATP debut at the 2022 Sofia Open as a qualifier where he lost to Oscar Otte in the first round.